centaretraining/azuretraining/02-azure-shell.md

     > The $env variable is a built in Powershell value that allows you to access system information.
 Here we are using it to get your Windows user name.  **Note: if you are using the Azure Shell you will have to replace instances of $env:username by hand**.

     If you don't get any results back from this, you either selected the wrong subscription or entered your resource group name incorrectly.
-If you are sure
+If you need to create the resource group again, run:
     ```powershell
     az group create --name "$env:username-lunch-webapp-rg" --location "North Central US"
     ```